 - When the price of a stock is changing, which is impacting its prices or 10% or more within five minutes, it is a situation when a stock halt scenario gets triggered, and an exchange can put a halt to its trading.

 - The stock price can fluctuate up and down and get halted from trading due to frequent changes in volatility or circuit breaker scenarios.
 SEC can suspend many penny stocks from trading when they doubt of any kind of stock promotion or fraudulent activity.

 - Also, a type of T12 halt is applied, which is considered a bad halt, for the share, which had traded a lot, but there was so ground reason for the long run.
 Generally, in these cases, when the halt is lifted, the stock comes crashing down.

 What Happens When A Stock Is Halted

 When trading is halted, the particular security will no longer be able to trade in the stock exchanges.
 It has been listed till the time the halt is lifted back.
-It means brokers and retail investors will not be able to trade in that particular stock i.e., buy or sell the securities for a specific period of time.
+It means brokers and retail investors will not be able to trade in that particular stock, i.e., buy or sell the securities for a specific period.
 Also, rare occasions, after a share halt is implied on a share like, for example, a T12 category halt, stock prices will generally come crashing down after the lift is halted.
 A T12 halt is a bad halt applied overstock, which has gained the long run for no concrete reasons.
 Thus after the halt, the market will make corrections, which leads to the downfall of its prices.